 Tuna belong to the family Scombridae.
 They are large, oceanic fish and are seasonally migratory, some making trans-oceanic journeys.
 Yellowfin are found throughout the world’s tropical and subtropical seas, except the Mediterranean.
 They often form large, size specific schools, frequently associated with dolphins or floating objects.
 Yellowfin is a large fast growing species, reaching maximum sizes of 240cm in length, 200kg in weight and an age of 8 years.
 They mature when 2 to 5 years old and mainly spawn in summer.
 Smaller fish are mainly limited to surface waters, while larger fish are found in surface and deeper waters, but rarely below 250m.
 Yellowfin has medium resilience to fishing.

-The TAC (Total Allowable Catch) for yellowfin from 2012 onwards is 110,000 t, which is expected to maintain healthy stock status through to 2024.
-However, in recent years this has been exceeded by 17-37% and there are concerns that the stock is now subject to overfishing.
-In 2018 the scientific committee suggested that existing conservation and management measures appeared to be insufficient and needed to be strengthened.
+The TAC (Total Allowable Catch) for yellowfin from 2012 onwards is 110,000 t, and keeping catches at 120,000t or less is expected to maintain healthy stock status through to 2033.
+However, in recent years the TAC has been exceeded by 17-37%, and if this level of fishing pressure is maintained the stock is projected to decline.
+In 2018 and again in 2019 the scientific committee suggested that existing conservation and management measures appeared to be insufficient and needed to be strengthened.

 The following measures are in place for bigeye, skipjack and yellowfin:

 There is a tagging programme to improve stock assessments for tropical tunas and gauge effectiveness of management measures for these species.
 This helped to improve the quality of the 2019 yellowfin assessment.